carlosferro/Exchange_old/README.md

 # Exchange

-Development of an exchange model using Spring.
+Developing an exchange model using Spring Boot for study purposes.